dmi3coder/behaiv-java/readme.md

      1. `RemoteKernel`(not implemented yet), sends data to a API, depending on type of an API receives suggested action or receives model
  1. Provide external factors with `Builder.setProvider()`such as GPS, Wifi/Bluetooth and headphons info.
      1. Use `DayTimeProvider` to use time of a day as a features
-     1. Use `GpsProvider` for adding GPS feature into prediction
+     1. Use `GpsProvider` for adding GPS feature into prediction from [behaiv-android](https://github.com/dmi3coder/behaiv-android)
      1. Use `NetworkProvider` for adding Wifi, Bluetooth and Network features into prediction(TODO)
      1. Use `HeadsetProvider` to include headphones feature into predcition(TODO)
      1. There's more options like Weather and Firebase provides, see more at (TODO)